 Payment Methods: Major credit cards, corporate checks, and staff development funds welcome.
 Read more. »

-Intro to ArcGIS I introduces participants to ArcGIS and its component applications.
+Introduction to ArcGIS introduces participants to ArcGIS and its component applications.
 The course covers fundamental GIS concepts as well as how to create, edit, and work with georeferenced spatial data.
 Participants become familiar with the ArcGIS graphical user interface (GUI), and learn how to manipulate tabular data, query a GIS database, and present data clearly and efficiently using maps and charts.

 Space is limited, so early registration is encouraged.